“Please state your name for the record.”

 “This is official business, not a private cruise.”

 Kenian folded his arms across his chest, looking up at them.
-“You won’t find the spot without me.
+“You won’t find the compound without me.
 I can give you all the directions in the world, but you won’t find it unless you know what you’re looking for.”

 “For the record, I think it’s a bad idea,” Drianna said, scowling.
 “However, you may have a point about his presence helping to get his brother to cooperate.
 He also knows the layout of the compound.
 I’ll see what I can do, but I can’t make any promises.”